sunpy/sunpy/docs/intro/acquiring_data/sample-data.rst

     import sunpy.data.sample

-This will download the data to your sample-data directory which can be customized by editing the sunpyrc file (see :doc:`../customization`).
+This will download the data to your sample-data directory which can be customized by editing the sunpyrc file (see :ref:`customizing-sunpy`).
 After running this you can then import the sample data files shortcuts which are used below.